Forest Lagoon in Iceland: Your Guide

 The Forest Lagoon’s waters are fed by a natural hot spring that flows directly from the nearby Vaðlaheiði mountain.

 These geothermal waters keep the outdoor infinity pools at a steamy 40°C (104°F) throughout the year, even in the snowy winter weather.
-Imagine unwinding in the warm water after a day of snowmobiling on the nearby hills or visiting frosted waterfalls.
+Imagine unwinding in the warm water after snowmobiling on the nearby hills or visiting frosted waterfalls.

 Fun fact: The hot spring that feeds the Forest Lagoon was discovered by accident during a tunnel project connecting Akureyri and the nearby town of Húsavík!